 This white wine is made from a blend of Spanish grape varieties, mostly Godello and Albarino.
 It is a fresh and fruity wine, with floral aromas and flavours of citrus and melon.
 Flavours of peach and nectarine are well-balanced by fresh citrus fruit.
 This wine is characterised by its creamy texture and silky finish.

-Awarded 90 points and Highly Recommended status by Decanter (www.decanter.com) in their March 2018 edition review of Galician Whites; (see blue link below).
+The 2016 vintage was awarded 90 points and Highly Recommended status by Decanter (www.decanter.com) in their March 2018 edition review of Galician Whites; (see blue link below).

+Alter came highly recommended by Lalo Anton of Izadi.
+He had admired this small, family-run winery since their first vintage a couple of years ago marked them out as one of the most serious producers in the region.
 The winery was founded by José Pérez Pousa on the banks of the Miño river in 2014, with the wish to preserve the tradition of their native land, where wine has been produced since the 2nd century BCE.
 The wine is named ‘alter’ to mean ‘another wine more’ in Latin.

 Alter has 24 hectares of its own vineyards, which are divided into 168 small plots planted with native white varieties Treixadura, Godello and Loureira.
 The vines are on average 15-30 years old and are planted on decomposed granite, with sand and clay.
 The vineyards benefit from a perfect mesoclimate with good diurnal ranges particularly during the growing season.
 Fruit is able to fully ripen while retaining fresh acidity.